-It is proposed to procced to normative work based on the following principles:
+It is proposed to proceed to normative work based on the following principles:

 1) For Enhancements on NF discovery and (re-)selection based on energy related information:

 - NF profile may be extended (e.g. include the new energy related information or reuse existing NF profile parameters) to allow an operator to influence NF discovery and selection based on their energy strategy.